ncuesta/Clinner/README.md

   * Minimalistic.
   * Simple and easy to use.
+  * `Clinner` uses [Composer](http://getcomposer.org).
+You can use it as a dependency on your project and have it autoloaded.
   * Fluent API.
   * Higher-level and object oriented interface to commands.
   * Command pipes, **regardless of the underlying OS**.